 The number of cases of Covid-19 in Scotland were announced by Public Health Scotland today.

-The First Minister addressed a virtual recall of parliament on Tuesday afternoon setting out details of the next phase of any relaxation of restrictions.
+The First Minister addressed parliament on Tuesday afternoon setting out details of the next phase of any relaxation of restrictions.
 Today the highest number of cases is announced in NHS Lothian.

 “As I said earlier, in coming to today’s decisions, the government has had to weigh up both positive and more challenging developments.
 The continued progress of the vaccination programme is obviously positive.